Team-Cloud-Tigers/DevOps-Sentia-Project/README.md

 - Cost optimization should be applied when necessary, even if a few application related modifications are necessary.
 Environment isolation is important, but some shared services would be acceptable if they result in major cost reduction.

+Company policies:
+- Teams must work using the scrum methodology, including all the rituals and meetings.
+- For new teams, one developer is chosen as scrum master.
+This is a double role, so they are developer and scrum master at the same time.
+They remain scrum master for the entire duration of the project.
+A scrum master gets a 50% pay raise (for a total of €0 x 150% = €0).
+- Your Learning Coach is the product owner.
+- Resources must be tagged properly with the following tags; Project(key),devops (value) and TEAM( key),<your team name here>( value).
+Resources that are not properly tagged might randomly get deleted.
+The Cloud Team is not responsible for any lost data when you do not comply with these rules.

 Approach:

+Team worked together on assigment

 # Activity log